-The Integrated Governance Committee has delegated authority to seek assurance on the management of risk across the whole of the organisation's activities and to hold each responsible officer to account for the effective management and mitigation of risks in their area.
-It operates an assurance mechanism that links together the Board Assurance Framework and Corporate Risk Register, which in turn is informed by individual divisional and departmental risk registers.
-The Committee provides a structured process to ensure that strategic and operational risks are being addressed as part of a coherent system from ward to Board; this was revised and further strengthened during the year as part of the current phase of the risk management improvement plan, which has included a comprehensive risk register revalidation process.
-An internal audit of divisional risk management arrangements was undertaken in-year which achieved 'substantial assurance'.
+The Integrated Governance Committee, chaired by the Trust's Senior Independent Director, has delegated authority to seek assurance on the management of risk across the whole of the organisation's activities and to hold each responsible officer to account for the effective management and mitigation of risks in their area.
+It operates an assurance mechanism that links together the Board Assurance Framework and Corporate Risk Register, which in turn is informed by individual Divisional and departmental risk registers.
+The Committee provides a structured process to test controls and ensure that strategic and operational risks are being addressed as part of a coherent system from ward to Board; this was revised and further strengthened during the year as part of the current phase of the risk management improvement plan, which has included a comprehensive risk register revalidation process.
+An audit of Divisional risk management arrangements was undertaken in-year which achieved 'substantial assurance'.